 - Click Developer Tools from the menu option

 Note: In order to access Developer Tools, you must verify your email address.
-If you have not already verified your email address, you will be prompted to do before you can register for public API credentials - Read and agree to the ‘ORCID Public Client Terms of Service
+If you have not already verified your email address, you will be prompted to do before you can register for public API credentials - Read and agree to the ‘ORCID Public APIs Terms of Service

-- Click the “Register for ORCID public API credentials” button.
+- Click the “Register for ORCID Public API Credentials” button.

 Completing the Application Details Form